TrilonIO/aspnetcore-angular-universal/README.md

 ### How do I Material2 with this repo?

-You'll either want to remove SSR for now, or wait as support should be coming to handle platform-server rendering.
+~~You'll either want to remove SSR for now, or wait as support should be coming to handle platform-server rendering.~~ This is now possible, with the recently updated Angular Material changes.
+We do not have a tutorial available for this yet.

 ### How can I use jQuery and/or some jQuery plugins with this repo?